silviatofana/todolist/README.md

 ### Deployment

-- To see thie project live here is the [link]
+- To see this project live here is the [link](https://silviatofana.github.io/todolist/)

 ## Acknowledgments